Old Russian words and their meaning. Dictionary of obsolete words (based on works from the school curriculum)

 Bobyl is a lonely, homeless, poor peasant.

-Boden - butt, a spur on the legs of a rooster.
+Boden is a butter, a spur on the legs of a rooster.

-Bozhedom is a keeper at a cemetery, a gravedigger, a watchman, a headman of a home for the elderly and disabled.
+Bozhedom is a cemetery watchman, gravedigger, caretaker, head of a home for the elderly and disabled.

 Boris and Gleb are Christian saints, whose day was celebrated on May 2 according to Art.
 Art.

-Bortnik - a person engaged in forest beekeeping (from the word "board" - a hollow tree in which bees nest).
+Bortnik is a person engaged in forest beekeeping (from the word “bort” - a hollow tree in which bees nest).

 Botalo - bell, bell tongue, beat.

-Bochag is a deep puddle, a pothole, a pit filled with water.
+A bochag is a deep puddle, pothole, pit, filled with water.

-Bratina - a small bowl, a goblet with a spherical body, served for drinking round
+Bratina - a small bowl, goblet with a spherical body, used for drinking in a circle

 Will - if, if, when, if.

-Buza - rock salt that was given to animals.
+Buza - rock salt, which was given to animals.

-A mace is a sign of commanding power, also a weapon (club) or a knob.
+A mace is a sign of superior authority, also a weapon (club) or knob.

-Buchenie - from the word "buchit" - soak, whitewash the canvases.
+Bouchenye - from the word “boil” - soak, whiten canvases.

-Bylichka - a story about evil spirits, the reliability of which is not in doubt.
+Bylichka - a story about evil spirits, the reliability of which is not doubted.

 Vadit - to lure, attract, accustom.